-Ms Matas is the Special Advisor to the Director of the Geneva Centre for Security Policy.
+Ms Alexandra Matas is the Director of International Security Dialogue at the Geneva Centre for Security Policy.

 Her work focuses on analysis of key developments and emerging issues in International Security, and on providing policy advice to the Director of the Centre.
 She also designs, and oversees, a number of dialogue processes in Geneva, and internationally, focused on relations between Russia and the West, European Security, OSCE conflict prevention mechanisms, reforms and post-war reconstruction in Syria, as well as others.
 From November 2022 Ms Matas was appointed as a Steering Committee member of the OSCE Network of Think Tanks and Academic Institutions.